Drowsy Driving

 What strategies can help prevent drowsy driving?

 If you need to drive a long distance, make sure you have had plenty of sleep the night before.
 Driving at night or in the sleepy period straight after lunch can be particularly risky.
 Most crashes happen when you have had less than 6 hours sleep.
-If you must drive for extended periods of time, try to take a short power nap after lunch.
-A buddy system is a great idea and works well - share the driving and share keeping each other awake.
+If you must drive for extended periods of time, try to take a short power nap.
+A buddy system is a great idea and works well to help share the driving.
 Have a break every 2 hours, get out of the car and walk around for a few minutes.
-Don't rely on loud music, open windows or passengers to keep you awake.
+Don't rely on loud music, open windows, or passengers to keep you awake.
 The best cure for drowsiness is sleep.
 If the warning signs are there, you should stop driving and take a break.
 If you have regular drowsiness while driving, see your doctor to identify the cause.

 How long should a "power nap" be?

 A short nap may refresh you enough to continue driving for another couple of hours.
-Pull over to a quiet spot, put the seatback and take a nap of about 15- to 20-minutes, no longer.
-After your nap get out of the car, walk around for 5 minutes and then drive on.
+Pull over to a quiet, safe spot, put the seat back and take a nap of about 15- to 20-minutes, no longer.
+After your nap get, out of the car and walk around for 5- to 10-minutes before driving again.
 Be aware of the signs of drowsiness and avoid the temptation to go just that little bit further.
-Naps at night or if you have not had adequate prior sleep may not be effective.
+Naps at night, or if you have not had adequate prior sleep, may not be as effective.

 Does caffeine help?

-Caffeine does offer some short-term help with alertness and may help for an hour or two.
-Small, regular doses of caffeine may maintain alertness better than a single large dose.
-Sugar is not helpful and can make you sleepier after 30-90 minutes compared to if you had no sugar.
+Caffeine can offer some short-term help with alertness and may help for an hour or two.
+Small, regular doses of caffeine may help maintain alertness.
+Sugar is usually not helpful and can make you sleepier after 30-90 minutes compared to if you had no sugar.

 How many crashes are caused by drowsy drivers?